wur-bioinformatics/introduction-to-bioinformatics/week3.md

 ### Tree resolution

-The resolution of a phylogenetic tree is the extent to which nodes (clades) can be inferred /observed from the tree.
+The resolution of a phylogenetic tree is the extent to which nodes (clades) can be inferred/observed from the tree.
 Trees can be *fully resolved*, in which case each internal node is connected to three branches: the ancestral branch and two subtending branches.
 Such trees are called *bi-furcating* or *dichotomous*, meaning that each branch splits into two and there are no uncertainties on branching order or resolution of nodes.
 Frequently however, phylogenetic trees will be *partly resolved* and contain *polytomies*, which are nodes connected to (many) more than three branches.